thinkshout/thinkshout/blog/_posts/2014-05-14-commerce-iats-2-0.md

   - modules
 ---

-Last month, we released the 2.0-beta release of the Commerce iATS module, a Drupal module that leverages [Drupal Commerce](https://drupal.org/project/commerce) to add support for payment processing via [iATS Payments](http://home.iatspayments.com/).
+Last month, we released the 2.0-beta release of the Commerce iATS module, a Drupal module that leverages [Drupal Commerce](https://drupal.org/project/commerce) and the [iATS Payments PHP Wrapper](https://github.com/iATSPayments/PHP) to add support for payment processing via [iATS Payments](http://home.iatspayments.com/).

 We also [promised to deliver](http://thinkshout.com/blog/2014/04/refactoring-the-iats-drupal-module/) ACH/EFT and Direct Debit payment functionality before DrupalCon Austin.
 It took a few long days, but we're proud to announce the release of [Commerce iATS 2.0](https://drupal.org/project/commerce_iats).